bhauman/bhauman.github.com/drafts/clojurescript-core-async-todos.md

 Now think about your Javascript programs and ask yourself what you would have to do to disable all the events except for the one's you are interested in?
-Hard right?
-One of the reasons this is difficult is that you don't have control over the implicit event queue in the Javascript environment.
-Here we have our own queue/channel and have no problems bending it to our whim.
+Not trivial?
+One of the things that make this difficult is that we don't have control over the implicit event queue in the Javascript environment.
+Here we have our own queue in the form of a channel and which allows us to maniputate it.

-Now that we have accurate modal semantics let's add that task.
+Now that we have accurate modal semantics let's finally add a task.

 ## Let's add that task already

 Alright let's create a channel that handles form submissions:

 {% highlight clojure %}
-(defn form-submit-chan [form-selector ev-name fields] (let [rc (chan)]
+(defn form-submit-chan [form-selector msg-name fields] (let [rc (chan)]
     (on ($ "body") :submit form-selector {}
         (fn [e]
           (jq/prevent e)
-          (put! rc [ev-name (fields-value-map form-selector fields)])))
+          (put! rc [msg-name (fields-value-map form-selector fields)])))
     rc))
 {% endhighlight %}

 That should do it.
-Now let's use it:
+This is very similar to the
+<code>click-chan</code> function except that it responds to form
+submit events.

 {% highlight clojure %}
 (defn example3-loop [start-state]
   (let [ new-todo-click         (click-chan "a.new-todo" :new-task)
-         cancel-new-form-click  (click-chan "a.cancel-new-todo" :cancel-new-form)
+         cancel-new-form-click  (click-chan "a.cancel-new-todo"
+                                             :cancel-new-form)
          task-form-submit (form-submit-chan ".new-task-form"
+                                            :task-form-submit
-                                            :task-form-submit [:content])
+                                            [:content])
          input-chan             (merge-chans new-todo-click
                                              cancel-new-form-click
                                              task-form-submit)]